 Whether or not I am exhibiting any symptoms of being out of control would be irrelevant because I am “mad” anyway, and I will always be so.
 It puts me in a double jeopardy situation too, because I would be not feel free to disclose that I might need time off, once every couple of months, to attend treatment, and I would risk side-eyes from my boss for my absences.

 What is even more disheartening to me, though, is the public rhetoric that surrounds persons with mental illness.
 People generally perceive mental illness as being permanent and untreatable.
 They think that persons with mental illness will never be well-adjusted members of society, who can make meaningful contributions.
-The idea that people with mental illness can live well-adjusted lives is a bit revolutionary, even in the United States, where persons still face stigma in their personal and professional lives.
+The idea that people with mental illness can take valium and live well-adjusted lives is a bit revolutionary, even in the United States, where persons still face stigma in their personal and professional lives.

 I saw one comment on a newspaper’s message board, which implied that Cheryl Miller’s life is now ruined, due to the public coverage of the incident, and she will never get a job again.
 And I begin to wonder if being marked as someone with a mental illness, especially if they have had to seek treatment at St. Ann’s Hospital, is akin to having been a convicted felon with no second chances.
 Even my family members and people who I thought were my friends wrote me off as never being able to amount to anything, after I left the hospital.